apple/swift-protobuf/README.md

 This will create a binary called `protoc-gen-swift` in the `.build/release` directory.
+To install, just copy this one executable into a directory that is part of your PATH environment variable.
+Else, the dir output dir to your PATH: https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/ This looks something like: /Users/me/CLionProjects/swift-protobuf/.build/x86_64-apple-macosx/release

 To install, just copy this one executable into a directory that is part of your `PATH` environment variable.